Polar Metallic Papers In-Depth

 What types of images look good on this surface?

-Polar Gloss Metallic 255 will add luminance and depth to any image.
+Polar Metallic papers will add luminance and depth to any image.
 Some types of photography lend themselves to being printing on a metallic surface.
 Images with solid colors, reflections, and negative space (whites) will look especially stunning on this new paper.

 Here are some examples.
-Each has notations about parts of the image that would look particularily interesting on the Metallic surface.
+Each has notations about parts of the image that would look particularly interesting on the Metallic surface.